-There may be circumstances where you require medical or surgical care and you do not have the opportunity to select the Provider of care, such as Hospital-based Providers (e.g., anesthesiologists) who may not be Participating Providers.
+There may be circumstances where you require medical or surgical care and you do not have the opportunity to select the Provider of care.
+For example, some Hospital-based Providers (e.g., anesthesiologists) or independent Lab Providers may not be Participating Providers.
 Typically, when you receive care from Nonparticipating Providers, you are responsible for the difference between the Allowed Amount and the Provider's billed charges.
-However, in circumstances where you needed care, and were not able to choose the Provider who rendered such care, the Claims Administrator may pay an additional amount.
+However, in circumstances where you needed care such as in a participating hospital and were not able to choose the Provider who rendered such care (Nonparticipating Providers in a participating hospital or your Physician sending lab samples to a Nonparticipating Lab), Minnesota law provides that you may not be responsible for any amounts above what would have been required to pay (such as cost sharing and deductibles) had you used a Participating Provider, unless you gave advance written consent to the Nonparticipating Provider.
+If you receive a bill from a Nonparticipating Provider while using a participating hospital or facility, and you did not provide written consent to receive the Nonpariticpating Provider's Services, you should submit the bill to Blue Cross for processing.
+If you have questions, please contact Member Service.
 The extent of reimbursement in certain Medical Emergency circumstances may also be subject to state and federal law - please refer to "Emergency Care" for coverage of benefits.

-The above is a general summary of provider payment methodologies only.
+The above is a general summary of our provider payment methodologies only.
 Further, while efforts are made to keep this form as up-to-date as possible, provider payment methodologies may change from time to time and every current provider payment methodology may not be reflected in this summary.